-In addition to the Eclipsys Merger, potential future acquisitions may result in dilutive issuances of equity securities.
-In addition, future acquisitions may result in the incurrence of debt, the assumption of known and unknown liabilities, the write off of software development costs and the amortization of expenses related to intangible assets, all of which could have an adverse effect on our business, financial condition and results of operations.
+Although we do not currently contemplate any acquisitions, future acquisitions may result in dilutive issuances of equity securities, the incurrence of debt, the assumption of known and unknown liabilities, the write off of software development costs and the amortization of expenses related to intangible assets, all of which could have an adverse effect on our business, financial condition and results of operations.
 We have taken, and, if an impairment occurs, could take, charges against earnings in connection with acquisitions.